botonddombi/react-superior-forms/README.md

 Now the validation can easily proceed with statement: **58 <= 10**\
 Had we skipped the processing, the value would have remained a string, causing the validation to check whether the length of string **"58"** is less or equal to 10 using statement: **"58".length <= 10**\
-This flow will help us re-use validations for multiple scenarios, such as arrays, strings, numbers and more!
+This flow will help us write reuseable validations for multiple scenarios, such as arrays, strings, numbers and more!

 # 3. Components
 ## 3.1.
 Form